ArcanaFramework/frametree/docs/source/data_model.rst

 For instructions on how to add support for new systems see :ref:`alternative_stores`.

-To configure access to a store via the CLI use the ':ref:`arcana store add`' command.
+To configure access to a store via the CLI use the ':ref:`frametree store add`' command.
-The store type is specified by the path to the data store sub-class, *<module-path>:<class-name>*,  e.g. ``arcana.xnat:Xnat``.
+The store type is specified by the path to the data store sub-class, *<module-path>:<class-name>*,  e.g. ``frametree.xnat:Xnat``.
-However, if the store is in a submodule of ``arcana`` then that prefix can be dropped for convenience, e.g. ``xnat:Xnat``.
+However, if the store is in a submodule of ``frametree`` then that prefix can be dropped for convenience, e.g. ``xnat:Xnat``.

 .. code-block:: console

-    $ arcana store add xnat-central xnat:Xnat https://central.xnat.org \
+    $ frametree store add xnat-central xnat:Xnat https://central.xnat.org \
       --user user123 --cache /work/xnat-cache
     Password:

-This command will create a YAML configuration file for the store in the `~/.arcana/stores/` directory.
-Authentication tokens are saved in the config file instead of usernames and passwords, and will need to be refreshed when they expire (see ':ref:`arcana store refresh`').
+This command will create a YAML configuration file for the store in the `~/.frametree/stores/` directory.
+Authentication tokens are saved in the config file instead of usernames and passwords, and will need to be refreshed when they expire (see ':ref:`frametree store refresh`').

 The CLI also contains commands for working with store entries that have already been created

-* :ref:`arcana store ls` - list saved stores
+* :ref:`frametree store ls` - list saved stores
-* :ref:`arcana store rename` - rename a store
+* :ref:`frametree store rename` - rename a store
-* :ref:`arcana store remove` - remove a store
+* :ref:`frametree store remove` - remove a store
-* :ref:`arcana store refresh` - refreshes authentication tokens saved for the store
+* :ref:`frametree store refresh` - refreshes authentication tokens saved for the store

 Alternatively, data stores can be configured via the Python API by initialising the data store classes directly.